 Like all Treasury securities, T-bills are considered "risk-free" assets.
 Technically, they are not risk-free, but they are viewed as securities with the lowest likelihood of loss, and many use them as a risk reference rate called the risk-free rate.
 The likelihood of the U.S. government...

-T-bills can inhibit cash flow for investors who require steady income T-bills have interest rate risk, so, their rate could become less attractive in a rising-rate environment T-bills pay a fixed rate of interest, which can provide a stable income.
-However, should interest rates rise, exist...
+T-bills have interest rate risk, so, their rate could become less attractive in a rising-rate environment T-bills pay a fixed rate of interest, which can provide a stable income.
+However, should interest rates rise, existing T-bills would fall out of favor since their return is less than...